 The fires that persisted across NYC following the attacks took an additional 100 days to fully extinguish – meaning that firefighters were working extremely hard even months after the event to repair the damage left behind.

 9/11 not only claimed lives and caused lasting injuries, but also caused extreme psychological distress to thousands of those who were caught up in the disaster.
 By 2018, there were still around 88,000 people involved in the World Trade Center Health Program.

-9/11 also contributed to the spread of toxic gases and pollutants across Manhattan.
+9/11 also contributed to the spread of toxic gasses and pollutants across Manhattan.
 It is thought that these may have led to further debilitating illnesses for many of the people of NYC.
 It is also suggested that President Bush may have asked the Environmental Protection Agency to reassure the public – though air quality levels did not reportedly return to ‘normal’ until June the year after.